Altuve, Astros going back to ALCS after routing White Sox - NewsBreak

 Altuve, Astros going back to ALCS after routing White Sox

-CHICAGO — It was Jose Altuve, Carlos Correa and Alex Bregman once again.
+CHICAGO — (AP) — It was Jose Altuve, Carlos Correa and Alex Bregman once again.

 The Houston Astros are going to the AL Championship Series for the fifth straight year.
 Their October-tested stars led the way.